-- 1. Responsible for the overall management of City of Hobart response to an event. - 2.
+- 1. Responsible for the management of City of Hobart resources specifically during the response to an event, notwithstanding that the CEO assumes overall responsibility for all council resources and activities. - 2.
 Activate the EOC and ECC as appropriate. - 3.
 Establish the Incident Management Team - 3.
 Coordinate resources and activities in the emergency coordination centre. - 4.
 Liaise with emergency services, particularly the Southern Regional Officer SES. - 5.
 Liaise with the Southern Regional Emergency Management Controller (Regional Controller) as appropriate. - 6.
-Notify the General Manager, Lord Mayor, Chair of City of Hobart Emergency Management Committee of an emergency or potential emergency. - 7.
+Notify the CEO, Lord Mayor, Chair of City of Hobart Emergency Management Committee of an emergency or potential emergency. - 7.
 Represent the Council on regional emergency management committees.